 explains that tax authorities face difficulties when verifying the arm’s length basis on which taxpayers determined pricing for transactions involving a specific category of intangibles because of information asymmetry between tax authorities and taxpayers.

-As the OECD announced when it released its discussion draft on risk, re-characterisation and special measures (see Tax Policy Bulletin dated 31 July 2013), the need for special measures arises because of the potential for systematic mispricing in circumstances where no reliable comparables exist, where assumptions used in valuation are speculative and where information asymmetries between taxpayers and tax authorities are acute.
+As the OECD announced when it released its discussion draft on risk, re-characterisation and special measures, the need for special measures arises because of the potential for systematic mispricing in circumstances where no reliable comparables exist, where assumptions used in valuation are speculative and where information asymmetries between taxpayers and tax authorities are acute.

 The discussion draft is an improvement upon the prior version to the extent some of the more radical special measures (e.g., those regarding minimal functional entities, thick capitalization, and capital-rich asset-owning companies) have been eliminated.
 It relies much more heavily on ‘commensurate with income’ type rules, allowing for use of information in years subsequent to the transfer, to determine the pricing of intangibles.